google/shoptimizer/docs/developer-guide.md

 gpc_string_to_id_mapping_{lang}.json    | color-miner, size-miner, etc. | An inverse version of the Google Product Category taxonomy mapping for the purpose of converting string representations of GPCs into their ID number counterparts.
 This config should be static and not need manual modification unless the taxonomy changes. image_link_optimizer_config.json       | image-link-optimizer                   | \"**require_image_can_be_downloaded**\" (bool, Default=True) If True, image URLs must be accessible over the internet by this optimizer; image file size is also validated.
 This requires network access to work.
 If False, do not try to download this image. \n \"**require_image_score_quality_better_than**\" (float, Default=0.9) Consider images likely to be disapproved if their quality score is worse than this value.
 Requires images to be downloaded.
 Normal scores range from 0.0 (best) to 1.0 (worst).
 See the documentation for [Image Link Optimizer](./image-link-optimizer.md) for details. promo_text_removal_optimizer_config_{lang}.json  | promo-text-removal-optimizer           | Set \"**promotional_text_patterns_regex**\" to a list of strings representing regex patterns that will be matched against the product's title.
 Set \"**promotional_text_patterns_exact_match**\" to a list of strings representing exact-match patterns that will be matched against the product's title.
 Matching patterns will be removed from the title. shopping_exclusion_optimizer_config_{lang}.json  | shopping-exclusion-optimizer           | Set \"**shopping_exclusion_patterns_exact_match**\" to a list of strings representing text that will be matched against the product's title.
-If the title contains any of these terms, the optimizer will exclude the product from Shopping ads in the Content API request.
+If the title contains any of these terms, the optimizer will exclude the product from Shopping ads in the Content API / Merchant Center API request.

-## 4. Integrating Shoptimizer with your Content API Client
+## 4. Integrating Shoptimizer with your Content and Merchant API Clients

-This section explains how to call Shoptimizer from your Content API Client.
+This section explains how to call Shoptimizer from your Content API or Merchant Center API Client.
 It assumes you already have Shoptimizer running on your chosen infrastructure.
 If you do not have Shoptimizer running yet, see the [install guide](./install-guide.md).